Charles Schwab Field Omaha: History

 Groundbreaking for the park occurred on January 21, 2009.

-It was announced on June 8, 2009, that TD Ameritrade, a company based in Omaha, will carry the naming rights for the new stadium.
-The official announcement came from TD Ameritrade's Chief Executive Officer Fred Tomczyk on June 10, 2009.
+In June 2009, TD Ameritrade acquired the naming rights for the stadium, agreeing to pay $15 million over the following 20 years.

 On April 15, 2010, it was announced that the Omaha Nighthawks, the local franchise in the United Football League, would play their first season in Johnny Rosenblatt Stadium and then move to the park for 2011 and beyond.
 The football gridiron was laid along a line extending from home plate down the first base line into right field.
-The United Football League suspended all play midway though its 2012 season and then dissolved afterwards, marking the end of professional football at the park.
+The United Football League suspended all play midway through its 2012 season and then dissolved afterwards, marking the end of professional football at the park.

 In December 2010, it was announced that Omaha would host a six-day multi-genre music festival in July called Red Sky Music Festival.
 Concerts were to be held all day as well as nightly in the parking lots of the park as well as CenturyLink Center.
-The festival lasted just two years, 2011 and 2012.
+The festival took place in 2011 and 2012.

 The original Hammond organ from Rosenblatt Stadium has been restored and is used during games at Charles Schwab Field, although musician Lambert Bartak (retired after the 2010 CWS, died in 2013) would not be the organist.

 On February 9, 2013, the ballpark hosted outdoor ice hockey at the "Mutual of Omaha Battles on Ice."
 The first game featured the junior Omaha Lancers and the Lincoln Stars of the USHL.
 The second game was a collegiate matchup between the Nebraska–Omaha Mavericks (now branded as the Omaha Mavericks) and the University of North Dakota, both then of the WCHA.
 (Note: Both Omaha and North Dakota now play in the National Collegiate Hockey Conference.)

 In May 2014, it was announced that a franchise in the new Fall Experimental Football League, called the Omaha Mammoths, would play their home games at the park beginning in October.
 The Mammoths would only play one shortened season in Omaha.

 In 2014 and 2016, the park hosted the Big Ten Conference's baseball championship.
 A four-year contract was soon reached to hold the tournament there from 2018 through 2022.

 On June 21, 2018, Major League Baseball announced that a regular season game between the Kansas City Royals and Detroit Tigers would be played at the park on June 13, 2019, ahead of the 2019 College World Series.
 The Royals won the game, 7–3, with 25,454 people in attendance.
 This was the first MLB game ever played in Nebraska.

+In 2026, two new video boards were added to the outfield.
+The project replaced the original right field board, and it added a brand new screen in left field.
+Ribbon panel displays were added to the second level, and a new LED lighting system was installed.